Mechanical Engineering Projects

 Do not judge a project only by how advanced the title sounds.
 Judge it by whether the final documentation proves design intent, analysis, build quality, testing, and iteration.

-Useful Design References and Academic Context
+Engineering Design and Academic Context

 • ABET engineering design outcomes: ABET Criteria for Accrediting Engineering Programs describe student outcomes related to solving engineering problems, applying engineering design, communicating, testing, and working within realistic constraints.